open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 Exemplar collection in OpenTelemetry .NET is done automatically (once Exemplar feature itself is enabled on `MeterProvider`).
 There is no separate API to report exemplar data.
-If an app is already using existing Metrics API (manually or via instrumentation libraries), then they would require no instrumentation change to collect exemplars.
+If an app is already using existing Metrics API (manually or via instrumentation libraries), exemplars can be configured/enabled without requiring instrumentation changes.

 While the SDK is capable of producing exemplars automatically, the exporters (and the backends) must also support them in order to be useful.
 OTLP Metric